nriddiford/Investigating-structural-variation-in-cancer-genomes/Control-FREEC/Control-FREEC.md

 Each sample needs an individual config file (start by editing `config_WGS.txt`).

-For example see [example.config.txt](files/example.config.txt) for config for WGS mapped to Drosophila 6.12
+For example see my [example.config.txt](files/example.config.txt) for config for WGS mapped to Drosophila 6.12

 # Run Control-Freec